YunluZhu/LaTeX_automation/README.md

 1. for entries that have `doi` but no `PMCID`, write `DOI: xxxx/xx.
 PMCID: Not available`
 2. for entries that have neither, write `PMCID: Not available`

+### get bibTeX

+1. Download and unzip: `doi2bib-service.workflow`
+2. Move the file to ~/Library/Services
+3. Adjust security settings to grant your browser accessibility access.
+To do this, open Preferences > Privacy & Security > Accessibility, turn on your web browser.
+4. Open web browser, right click on a doi address.
+Click Services > doi2bib-service
+5. Keyboard shortcut can be setup under Preferences > Keyboard > Keyboard Shortcuts...